BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Introduction

-\begin{itemize}[left=0pt] \item \textbf{Repository of benchmarks:} We introduce BackdoorLLM, a repository designed to facilitate research on backdoor attacks in LLMs.
-It includes a standardized pipeline for training backdoored LLMs with diverse strategies, such as data poisoning, weight poisoning, hidden state steering, and chain-of-thought attacks.
+\begin{itemize}[left=0pt] \item \textbf{Comprehensive benchmark:} We introduce \textit{BackdoorLLM}, a unified and extensible benchmark for studying backdoor attacks in generative LLMs.
+It provides a standardized pipeline for injecting backdoors through diverse mechanisms, including data poisoning, weight manipulation, hidden state steering, and chain-of-thought hijacking.